-There’s been a couple of homes featured here on MHL that was bought as a foreclosure.
+There’s been a couple of homes featured here on MHL that were bought as a foreclosure.
 These were nice manufactured homes purchased at very attractive prices.
 Naturally, I wanted to learn more about the whole process.

 It’s depressing to think about a family losing their manufactured home to foreclosure and I certainly don’t want to ignore that in this article.
 These families were trying to be responsible by buying a more affordable home and living within their means but for whatever reason it didn’t work out.
 Lots of bad things happen to good people.